christophjanietz/NIDIO-Code/README.md

 ## Importing NIDIO into the CBS RA Environment
 There are two ways to install NIDIO within the CBS RA Environment:

 1. **Download NIDIO as a zip folder from the OSF repository.** The NIDIO code can be retrieved at [https://osf.io/9b2xh/](https://osf.io/9b2xh/).
 This OSF repository is intended as the main gateway for the distribution of NIDIO.
 The OSF repository is synchronized with a [GitHub repository](https://github.com/christophjanietz/NIDIO-Code) in which the code is hosted and maintained.
-It is recommended to download the whole NIDIO folder as a zip via the OSF repository (see Figure \ref{fig:download}).
+It is recommended to download the whole NIDIO folder as a zip file via the OSF repository.

 Users may then contact CBS [microdata@cbs.nl](mailto:microdata@cbs.nl) to request an import of the NIDIO zip folder into their RA project environment.